These guides are AI-generated educational summaries — not legal or medical advice.

 Saying symptoms are 'manageable' or 'controlled' with medication without describing residual limitations

-Why: Statements like 'my medication helps' or 'I manage okay' can lead the examiner to underestimate severity.
+Statements like 'my medication helps' or 'I manage okay' can lead the examiner to underestimate severity.
 What matters is your functional level even with treatment, and whether treatment is adequate (i.e., whether your condition is refractory).

-Do this instead: If medication provides only partial relief, say exactly that: 'Even with [medication names], my pain remains at a [X]/10 on typical days and [X]/10 on bad days.
+Instead: If medication provides only partial relief, say exactly that: 'Even with [medication names], my pain remains at a [X]/10 on typical days and [X]/10 on bad days.
 The medication takes the edge off but does not restore normal function.'
 If you have tried multiple medications without adequate relief, emphasize that your condition is refractory to therapy - a key criterion for the 40% rating.

 Impact: 40% - refractory to therapy is a specific criterion